nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **Example 2**

-Let's say you searched for contacts tagged with `teacher` and want to sort the contacts found by alphabetical order.
+Let's say you searched for contacts tagged with 'teacher' and want to sort the contacts found by alphabetical order.
 You can follow the steps below to do so.

 Steps: